Aircloak/aircloak/air/docs/content/sql.md

   than all other values.
 The top-level query always defaults to treating `NULL` values as larger than other values.
 - Using a `column_expression` in place of a `where_expression` or a `having_expression` will implicitly compare the value of that `column_expression` to `TRUE`.

+## Subquery types

+Any query that processes user-sensitive data needs to be anonymized before its result is sent to the analyst.
+Subqueries that process user data are called restricted subqueries and are subject to various [restrictions](sql/restrictions.md).
+The top subquery in a tree of restricted subqueries is called an anonymizing subquery and will always have anonymizing aggregates applied as the final step.

+Subqueries that do not contain any user-sensitive data are called standard subqueries.
+These have only the usual SQL validations applied to them.
+Such subqueries can only refer to user-less tables or to other standard / anonymized subqueries.